-Question: TGC 6.1.1 and Policy statement 3.79: "in considering the length of an extension, you may consider the impact of the timing and duration of the absence."
+Question (updated): TGC 6.1.1 and Policy statement 3.79: "in considering the length of an extension, you may consider the impact of the timing and duration of the absence."
 Will there be any additional guidance about how to apply this?
 It is open to interpretation (i.e. is not a 1:1 extension for leave) and may lead to inconsistencies across the UKRI network.
 It also seems to contrast with the specific leave terms defined in "Special Leave" etc.

 Answer: Yes, an extension could be longer than the time taken as leave if the time taken as leave was at a particularly critical part of the research project.
 For example, the leave meant a student missed their opportunity to use an essential research facility.
-We will provide further guidance when we publish the revised Training Grant Guidance in April, but in line with the wider changes our expectation is that ROs will have a policy that enables them to support students in a way that is fair.
+In line with the wider changes our expectation is that ROs will have a policy that enables them to support students in a way that is fair.